London School of Economics and Political Science2015 League Table Ranking 3

 - Entry standards are high and LSE encourages applications from all students with the best academic potential, irrespective of background.

-- There are many widening participation activities including: LSE Choice, Pathways to Law, summer schools and student tutoring, and mentoring.
+- There are many widening participation activities for pupils from Year 6 to Year 13, including: LSE Choice, Pathways to Law, summer schools and student tutoring, and mentoring.

 - There are roughly equal numbers of male and female students.

-- There are 38 programmes that often allow the combination of different social science subjects.
+- For 2014 entry there are 36 undergraduate programmes that often allow the combination of different social science subjects.

 - They cover subjects including economics, politics and government, history, management, law, accounting, finance, international relations, philosophy, geography, social policy and sociology.